Uj947nXmRqV2nRaWshKtHzTvckUUpD/ethernally/README.md

 * On first time attempt, you should turn on 'disable adb authorization timeout' under android developer settings.
 This disables automatic revocation of adb authorizations for systems that have not reconnected within the default (7 days) or user-configured (minimum 1 day) amount of time.
 However this could lower the security of your device!
 * Note: Wireless debugging is not needed to be enabled under developer options
 * On first time attempt, USB cable will be required and you must set cable in transfer mode to enable debug mode.
 Afterwards, authorize the device and check the box to remember
+*
 ```
+chmod +x ethernally.sh # make the script executable (run only once)
+dos2unix ethernally.sh # situational: might be needed to convert line endings to unix format (eg. when using Github for Desktop) (run only once)
 ./ethernally.sh
 ```
 * You could also add ethernally folder to system path (linux) or to the environment variable PATH (windows), and call it from terminal (eg. `ethernally.sh`)